runeimp/git-imp/README.md

 Installation
 ------------

 Copy the scripts (including `bashimp` if you don't already have it) into your `bin` directory.
 All git commands should work as expected now.
+In the `bin` directory you can make sure all the commands are executable with something like `chmod u+x git-*` for the current user only or `chmod a+x git-*` for all users.
+But this may not be necessary.
+Test with `git hist 5` in an active repo to make sure it's working as expected.

 [BASHimp]: https://github.com/runeimp/bashimp